Quipu: Preservation

 Quipus are made of fibers, either spun and plied thread such as wool or hair from alpaca, llama, guanaco or vicuña, though are also commonly made of cellulose like cotton.
+Archaeological evidence has also shown that, in some cases, finely carved wood was used as a supplemental base to which the color-coded cords could be attached.
 The knotted strings of quipus were often made with an "elaborate system of knotted cords, dyed in various colors, the significance of which was known to the magistrates".
 Fading of color, natural or dyed, cannot be reversed, and may indicate further damage to the fibers.
 Colors can darken if damaged by dust or by certain dyes and mordants.
-Quipus have been found with adornments, such as animal shells, attached to the cords, and these non-textile materials may require additional preservation measures.
+Quipus have been found with adornments, such dried potatoes and beans, attached to the cords, and these non-textile materials may require additional preservation measures.

-Quipus are now preserved using techniques that will minimise their future degradation.
+Quipus are now preserved using techniques that aim to minimize their future degradation.
 Museums, archives and special collections have adopted preservation guidelines from textile practices.

 Environmental controls are used to monitor and control temperature, humidity and light exposure of storage areas.
 As with all textiles, cool, clean, dry and dark environments are most suitable.
 The heating, ventilating and air conditioning, or HVAC systems, of buildings that house quipu knot records are usually automatically regulated.
 Relative humidity should be 60% or lower, with low temperatures, as high temperatures can damage the fibres and make them brittle.
 Damp conditions and high humidity can damage protein-rich material.
 Textiles suffer damage from ultraviolet (UV) light, which can include fading and weakening of the fibrous material.
 When quipus are on display, their exposure to ambient conditions is usually minimized and closely monitored.

-Damage can occur during storage.
+Despite best efforts, damage can occur during storage, or be from the result of earlier conservation efforts.
 The more accessible the items are during storage, the greater the chance of early detection.
 Storing quipus horizontally on boards covered with a neutral pH paper (paper that is neither acid or alkaline) to prevent potential acid transfer is a preservation technique that extends the life of a collection.
 The fibers can be abraded by rubbing against each other or, for those attached to sticks or rods, by their own weight if held in an upright position.
 Extensive handling of quipus can also increase the risk of further damage.